Health deal may herald pension breakthrough

 He said lifting the threat of industrial action may extend to other unions as well if deals are struck in other sectors.

-The head of the Trades Union Congress (TUC), an umbrella group that coordinated the walkout last month, said after hours of talks progress had been made but that the final decision would lie with union members.
+The head of the TUC said after hours of talks progress had been made but that the final decision would lie with union members.

 TUC: NO DEAL YET